-Around 57’000 runners are looking to take part in the 2018 Great North Run, including many top athletes, A&B list celebrities, thousands of charity runners and many team runners all competing in the world’s biggest and most famous half marathon.
+Around 50’000 will take part in Geordieland’s 2019 Great North Run, including many top athletes, A&B list celebrities, thousands of charity runners and many team runners all competing in the world’s biggest and most famous half marathon.

-The race route, starts in the heart of Newcastle Upon Tyne, before crossing the iconic Tyne Bridge into Gateshead, before ending a long 13.1 miles later on the beautiful National Trust acclaimed Leas, which forms part of the scenic South Shields coastline.
+The race starts in the heart of Newcastle Upon Tyne, before crossing the iconic Tyne Bridge into Gateshead and ending a long 13.1 miles later on the beautiful National Trust acclaimed coastal Leas, which forms part of the scenic South Shields coastline.